minimrbanana/MOMoGP/README.md

 To illustrate the usage of the code:

     source ./venv_momogp/bin/activate
-    python run_MOMoGP.py --data=pakinsons
+    python run_MOMoGP.py --data=parkinsons

-"pakinsons" can be replaced with "scm20d" or "wind" or "energy" or "usflight".
+"parkinsons" can be replaced with "scm20d" or "wind" or "energy" or "usflight".

 ### Hyperparameters

 If not specified, the corresponding hyperparameters are set by default values.
 If train on CPU, use:

-    python run_MOMoGP.py --data=pakinsons --cpu
+    python run_MOMoGP.py --data=parkinsons --cpu

 ## Citation
 If you find this code useful in your research, please consider citing: